 This Has Been To Space

-This has Been To Space follows a group of kids and astrophysicists as they launch a high-altitude balloon outfitted with cameras, GPS, and a Geiger counter.
-The kids interview each other on flip phones as they add action figures, seeds, and a Twizzler to the “payload” and release the balloon.
-Two vans race cross-country, following with GPS until the balloon finally pops, and with cameras recording, plummets to earth, only to land in front of two surprised locals heading to a Burger King.
-Reunited with their supercharged souvenirs, the kids watch their space video: the curvature of the earth, the perilous descent — and everyone gets a bite of the Twizzler.
+This Has Been To Space follows a group of kids and astrophysicists as they launch a high-altitude balloon—outfitted with cameras, GPS, a Geiger counter, action figures, seeds, and a Twizzler “payload” —and follow it across the country.
+Once reunited with their supercharged souvenirs, the kids watch their space video: the curvature of the earth, the perilous descent — and everyone gets a bite of the Twizzler.

 BT Lives in the Stitch